QTI-TH/style-qgan/README.md

 - [QGAN](https://www.nature.com/articles/s41534-019-0223-2.pdf)
 - [QVA](https://arxiv.org/pdf/2010.06599.pdf)

-## Running, visualising, improving and debugging a classical machine learning setup
+## Running, improving and debugging a classical machine learning setup

 - [Ray tune](https://pytorch.org/tutorials/beginner/hyperparameter_tuning_tutorial.html)
 - [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb), a space where we can write and run on GPU/TCPs for free should more "umpf" than a laptop be required.
 It can also be hooked up to our github.